-In 1976, I was a bartender at the Sheraton Inn in Scranton, Pennsylvania.
-When the various candidates made their rounds for the Democratic presidential nomination, one of them (I actually don’t remember who it was) stayed at the hotel for a night.
+I WAS THE BARTENDER at the Sheraton Inn in Scranton, Pennsylvania., in 1976 When the various candidates made their rounds for the Democratic presidential nomination, one of them (I actually don’t remember who it was) stayed at the hotel for a night.
 I was the main bartender and had the night shift, in the lounge, which had turned into a rather busy place in the preceding months.

 The lounge had been converted into a ‘disco’ the previous year; for those of you old enough to recall, they simply added a raised dance floor with colored lights beneath the floor, the de rigueur mirrored globe with a couple of spots on it, and a station for a live DJ to spin records and patter up the guests.

 Oh yes, and they gave what was once merely the “Sheraton lounge” a discoey name—which were somewhat less silly than some of the supposedly psychedelic names that had been given teenage dance halls a few years earlier and which I have fortunately also forgotten.

 As the Democratic National Convention was held in July that year, this must have happened in late spring or early summer.
 That day, I just happened to be a few minutes late that day—and I am rarely late for anything, let alone a job.
 So I was hurrying as much as possible on 81 to the exit for Scranton and the hotel.

 The parking lot was packed, meaning that the rooms were full and that I would have a bar full of thirsty customers and a line of waitresses waiting for drinks for the dining room.

 As I pulled into the parking lot, there was a late ’60s model Chevy in front of me with two men in the front seat.
 They were driving VERY slowly and holding me up.
 I mean S-L-O-W. I assumed that they were geeks come to gawk at a possible president of the United States of America.